Astroua/SCIMES/docs/algorithm.rst

 .. image:: figures/affmat.png
    :align: center

 Each edge weight can be collected into an affinity matrix.
 In a PPV cube, edges are 3D structures (isosurfaces) that possess several physical properties.
 We define an edge weight (or affinity) as the inverse of a certain isosurface property.
 In this case we use the "PPV volume", defined as the product between the area from the effective radius and the velocity dispersion of the isosurfaces.
-Larger the volume, lower the affinity, and lower the possibility for two clumps to belong to same cloud.
-By default, ``SCIMES`` performed the segmentation based on the "volume", "flux", or an aggregate version of the two matrices.
-These properties can also be defined by there physical version, once distances are provided.
+The larger the volume, the lower the affinity, and the lower the possibility for two clumps to belong to same cloud.
+By default, ``SCIMES`` performs the segmentation based on the "volume", "flux", or an aggregate version of the two matrices.
+These properties can also be defined by their physical version once distances are provided.

 Cutting the graph through the *Spectral Clustering*
 ---------------------------------------------------